Table of Contents

 However, the 25% will be pro-rated for any credit allowance date if a clean renewable energy bond or qualified tax credit bond is issued, redeemed, or matures during the 3-month period ending on a credit allowance date with respect to which you are reporting the credit.
 The percentage of credit allowed for that credit allowance date is pro-rated for the number of days the bond was outstanding during the 3-month period.

-You issued a qualified energy conservation bond on March 23, 2014.
-Since the bond was not outstanding for the entire 3-month period on June 15, 2014, the pro-rated portion of the 25% is figured by dividing (a) the number of days the bond was outstanding beginning on the day after the date the bond was issued and ending on the next credit allowance date by (b) the number of days included in the 3-month period beginning on the day after the credit allowance date and ending on the next credit allowance date.
+You issued a qualified energy conservation bond on March 23, 2015.
+Since the bond was not outstanding for the entire 3-month period on June 15, 2015, the pro-rated portion of the 25% is figured by dividing (a) the number of days the bond was outstanding beginning on the day after the date the bond was issued and ending on the next credit allowance date by (b) the number of days included in the 3-month period beginning on the day after the prior (March 15) credit allowance date and ending on the next (June 15) credit allowance date.
 See below.

 |84 days (number of days from March 24 through June 15)||= .913 X 25% = 23%|